Brown Bear, Brown Bear, What Do You See?: Reception

 The book was listed as one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.
 As of 2013, it ranked 21st on a Goodreads list of "Best Children's Books."
-The book is praised by many parents and school teachers, many of whom requested a trade edition of the book from the publisher.
-The large volume of requests led to additional collaborations between Martin and Carle, including three sequels: Polar Bear, Polar Bear, What Do You Hear?, Panda Bear, Panda Bear, What Do You See?, and Baby Bear, Baby Bear, What Do You See?, with similar style and tone to Brown Bear, Brown Bear, What Do You See?
+The book has been praised by many parents and school teachers.
+Martin and Carle's collaborations included three sequels: Polar Bear, Polar Bear, What Do You Hear?, Panda Bear, Panda Bear, What Do You See?, and Baby Bear, Baby Bear, What Do You See?.